mnot/I-D/rfc5785bis/draft.md

 ## Appropriate Use of Well-Known URIs {#appropriate}

-There are a number of possible ways that applications could use well-known URIs.
-However, in keeping with the Architecture of the World-Wide Web [W3C.REC-webarch-20041215], well-known URIs are not intended for general information retrieval or establishment of large URI namespaces.
+As per {{!RFC7320}}, "publishing independent standards that mandate particular forms of URI substructure is inappropriate, because that essentially usurps ownership."
+Well-known URIs are not an escape hatch from the requirements therein; they are a very limited carve-out of the path name space owned by the authority, ceded to standard use for a designated purpose.

-Rather, they are designed to facilitate discovery of information about an origin when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource is accessed, or when the information applies to many (or all) of the origin's resources.
+That purpose is to facilitate discovery of information about an origin when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource is accessed, or when the information applies to many (or all) of the origin's resources.

-As such, the well-known URI space was created with the expectation that it will be used to make policy information and other metadata about the origin available directly (if sufficiently concise), or provide references to other URIs that provide it.
-In general, the information it contains should be applicable to most Web origins (while acknowledging that many will not use a particular well-known location, for various reasons).
+Typically, the resource(s) identified by a well-known URI will make information about the origin (e.g., policy) available directly, or provide references to other URIs that provide it.
+In general, that information should be applicable to most origins (i.e., Web sites -- while acknowledging that some origins might not use a particular well-known location, for various reasons).

-In particular, well-known URIs are not a "protocol registry" for applications and protocols that wish to use HTTP as a substrate.
-Even if a particular origin is dedicated to the protocol in question, it is inappropriate to devote a URL on all origins to a specialist protocol that has little or no potential benefit for them.
+In keeping with the Architecture of the World-Wide Web {{?W3C.REC-webarch-20041215}}, well-known URIs are not intended for general information retrieval or establishment of large URI namespaces.

-Instead, such applications and protocols are encouraged to used a URI to bootstrap their operation, rather than using a hostname and a well-known URI.
+Specifically, well-known URIs are not a "protocol registry" for applications and protocols that wish to use HTTP as a substrate.
+Instead, such applications and protocols are encouraged to used an absolute URI to bootstrap their operation, rather than using a hostname and a well-known URI.

 Exceptionally, the registry expert(s) may approve such a registration for documents in the IETF Stream {{!RFC5741}}, in consultation with the IESG, provided that the protocol in question cannot